 “Well, what is it?”
 Derek said.

 She pointed back to the clearing.
 “That’s the entry hatch for the safe house.
 The branch was the first part of the security system—it’s actually a lever and it’s been pulled down.”

 “And the blinking lights?”

 Mom reached behind her back under her jacket, pulled out a gun, clicked off the safety, and chambered a round.
-“It means someone’s breached the security system and entered.”
+“It means someone’s breached the security system.”

 Joshua Graham is a New York Times and USA Today bestselling author, winner of the International Book Award and Forward National Literature Award.
 His thrillers include DARKROOM, LATENT IMAGE and BEYOND JUSTICE, and TERMINUS.
 Graham's works have been characterized as thought-provoking page-turners.